Possible continuous transition from fractional quantum Hall to stripe phase at $\nu_e=7/3$: Introduction

 The two dimensional electron gas in a large perpendicular magnetic field exhibits a rich set of phenomena dominated by strong correlations between the electrons.
 If the applied magnetic field is strong, the electrons are essentially confined to Landau levels (LLs), with an integer number of filled LLs plus one fractionally filled LL at the top determined by the total filling fraction $\nu_e$.
 Since filled LLs give rise only to a quantized Hall conductance and are inert otherwise, this makes the interaction the sole term in the low energy Hamiltonian.
 Fractional quantum Hall (FQH) effect is a spectacular consequence of such interaction driven physics in the lowest few LLs.

 An interesting question that arises is what phase transitions may occur between the FQH and other stable phases.
 In the presence of disorder, integer and fractional quantum Hall transitions are well known examples.
-Further, spontaneous nematic order may occur in higher LLs.\cite{You2014, Pan2014, Samkharadze2016, Regnault2017} In this paper, we find numerical evidence for a continuous transition from the Laughlin FQH to the stripe phase at $\nu_e=7/3$, when the Hamiltonian is translationally invariant but breaks the rotational symmetry.
+Further, spontaneous nematic order may occur in higher LLs.\cite{Maciejko2013, You2014, Pan2014, Samkharadze2016, You2016, Regnault2017, Nguyen2018} In this paper, we find numerical evidence for a continuous transition from the Laughlin FQH to the stripe phase at $\nu_e=7/3$, when the Hamiltonian is translationally invariant but breaks the rotational symmetry.

-The FQH states in $N=1$ LL have smaller gaps and are in general more susceptible to perturbations compared to the ones in the lowest LL.\cite{Wang2012,Yang2012,Rezayi2000} In previous numerical studies, band anisotropy has been proposed to destabilize the FQH state in favor of a spontaneously broken translational symmetry state, in particular the stripe phase.\cite{Koulakov1996, Fogler1996, Fradkin1999,Yang2012,Papic2013,Zhu2017,He2021} However, the nature of such a transition is unclear.
+The FQH states in $N=1$ LL have smaller gaps and are in general more susceptible to perturbations compared to the ones in the lowest LL.\cite{Wang2012,Yang2012,Rezayi2000,Faugno2021} In previous numerical studies, band anisotropy has been proposed to destabilize the FQH state in favor of a spontaneously broken translational symmetry state, in particular the stripe phase.\cite{Koulakov1996, Fogler1996, Fradkin1999,Yang2012,Papic2013,Zhu2017,He2021} However, the nature of such a transition is unclear.
 Motivated by this, we study the phase diagram of $\nu_e=7/3$ state as a function of anisotropy in the $N=1$ LL in the presence of Coulomb interactions.

 We use the density matrix renormalization group on an infinite cylinder geometry (iDMRG) projected to the $N=1$ LL to study the effects of anisotropy.\cite{Mcculloch2008,Zaletel2015} By computing observables such as the correlation length, magnetoroton gap and the stripe order parameter, we show that the transition from the Laughlin FQH state to the stripe phase is continuous.
 The transition is driven by the condensation of the magnetoroton at a finite wavevector and it becomes gapless at criticality.
+We note that a continuous transition from a Wigner crystal to the stripe phase has been proposed to take place in the $N=2$ LL Ref. \onlinecite{He2021}.

 In the Landau gauge, the onset of this phase is characterized by an $n$-fold increase in the periodicity of the Laughlin state and thus corresponds to the spontaneous breaking of $Z_n$ symmetry.
 It is found that $n$ increases with the circumference of the cylinder such that the period of the stripe phase remains unchanged when expressed in the units of magnetic length.